126.96.36.199. Impact Assessment Primer 3

 - Questions should not be offensive or threatening.
 If they are, subjects may refuse to answer or give vague or misleading answers.
 On the other hand, some legitimate subjects of survey research necessarily delve into personal or potentially threatening or offensive topics.
 If the survey must venture into potentially threatening or offensive territory, it becomes increasingly important to vet the survey with local experts and to pilot test it prior to implementation.

 In addition to getting the questions right, survey mechanics must be carefully structured.
 Each survey should be individually numbered, the survey should be logically organized and sections ordered, response codes must be clear, and other enumerator instructions must be clear and easily readable.
-In addition, information about enumerator and the date and location of the interview should be included.
+In addition, information about the enumerator and the date and location of the interview should be included.
 This information is essential for field supervisor checking of enumerators and for the follow-up surveys.

 The length of the survey must also be carefully controlled.
 If the survey is too long, respondents may not finish the interview, or they may grow fatigued, resulting in a decline in the quality of information.
 Long surveys also require a greater investment of time on the part of the enumerators, which costs more and is often unnecessary when a shorter survey instrument can adequately cover the major research questions.